JulitaPineda/Programacion-Avanzada/README.md

 ### October 24th, 2016

-We made the server 1 and the server 2.
+We made the cade for the server 1 and the server 2.

 ### October 25th, 2016